Bone cement implantation syndrome

 • Pre-op planning and communication

-• Identify high-risk patients; discuss cemented vs uncemented option with surgeon where appropriate
+• Identify high-risk patients, discuss cemented vs uncemented option with surgeon where appropriate

 • Agree a clear warning before cement insertion and stem insertion